-Knowing what to do if your identity is stolen is extremely important.
+It's very important to understand what to do if your identity is stolen.
 In today's world, it seems like every few months, there is a news report about a security breach.
 And these breaches have the potential to leave masses of people susceptible to identity theft and credit fraud.

-1. Check your credit immediately to confirm if your identity has been stolen
+1. Check your credit immediately to confirm if your identity was stolen

 2. Alert the credit bureaus immediately

-You can get a freeze on your credit from each of the 3 major credit bureaus - Equifax, TransUnion, and Experian.
-It's a good idea to learn how credit works and check in on you at least once a month regardless.
+It's a good idea to learn how credit works and check in on it at least once a month regardless.
 Checking your own credit does not impact your score.

 - Close new accounts created in your name